Ultra-Fast Language Generation via Discrete Diffusion Divergence Instruct: Experiments

 \section{Experiments}

-Our experiments are designed to distill a pre-trained teacher model into an efficient few-step student generator with \method.
-All models are trained on OpenWebText~\citep{Gokaslan2019OpenWeb}.
+\textbf{Experimental setup.} We distill a pre-trained teacher model into an efficient few-step student generator with \method.
+All models are trained on OWT~\citep{Gokaslan2019OpenWeb}.
 Following standard practices~\citep{sahoo2025diffusion}, we tokenize the corpus using the GPT-2 tokenizer, pack sequences to a context length of 1024, and hold out the last 100,000 documents for validation.

-Our teacher is a 169M parameter MDLM with a Diffusion Transformer \citep{peebles2023scalable} (12 layers, 12 attention heads, 768 hidden dimension).
-We pre-trained this model for 1024 NFEs, achieving a perplexity of 38.53 and an entropy of 5.22.
+The teacher is a 169M parameter MDLM with a Diffusion Transformer \citep{peebles2023scalable} (12 layers, 12 attention heads, 768 hidden dimension).
+We pre-trained this model from scratch for 1024 NFEs, achieving a perplexity of 38.53 and an entropy of 5.22.
 The student model shares an identical architecture to ensure a fair comparison.
-The discriminator is a 131M parameter network based on the same backbone, but with a new randomly initialized classification head.
+The reward model is a 131M parameter network based on the same backbone, but with a new randomly initialized classification head.
 This head consists of two linear layers with spectral normalization and a SiLU activation function.
-During distillation, the discriminator model and the student generator are trained adversarially in an alternating fashion.
+During distillation, the reward model and the student generator are trained adversarially in an alternating fashion.

 The distillation process runs 10,000 iterations using the AdamW optimizer with a learning rate of $10^{-6}$ and no warm-up.
 The teacher model was pre-trained on 8 NVIDIA H100 GPUs.
-In contrast, our \method distillation is highly efficient, requiring only a single H100 GPU.
+Subsequently, our \method distillation is highly efficient, requiring only a single H100 GPU.
 All training procedures leverage \texttt{bfloat16} for acceleration.
-For more details, please refer to Appendix~\ref{app:experimental:setup}.
+Additional details are provided in Appendix~\ref{app:experimental:setup}.